romeucr/goticket/README.md

 Install it from Chrome Web Store: [GOTIcket](https://chromewebstore.google.com/detail/goticket/mepagijoldbpdhmiigfppjalhejcincj)

+## Release Notes
-## Version 1.3
+### Version 1.3
 - Keyboard shortcut to open the popup to digit the ticket updated
   - `Ctrl + Atl + J` on Windows/Linux

-## Version 1.2
-- Keyboard shortcut to open the popup to digit the ticket
-  - `Ctrl + Alt + J` on Windows/Linux
-  - `Cmd + J` on Mac
-- Autofocus on the input of the popup
-- Add a button to open the JIRA page of the ticket
-- If project already informed on the input (VIVO-1234), do not use the project on selector
-- New layout for the popup

-## Version 1.1
-- Add a selector to choose the project
-- Do not open new tab when the ticket is already open.
-Instead, focus on the tab

-## Version 1.0
-- Initial version
+- Configurable projects
+  - It is now posible to configure the projects that will be shown in the popup.
+Right-click on the extension icon and select `Options` to configure the projects.
+- Fixed a bug when already opened ticket were not focused when searching it in another browser window